RamiyaSiva/Sashimi/README.md

 The junction and bigwig files that were produced using variant aware alignment were used as inputs for this phase of the project.

 - **Step 1a** The junction files were grouped according to samples that shared a particular characteristic(Cases vs. Controls, Sex etc).
 This resulted in a file in which rows were with a junction position and columns represented the counts values for a sample.
 The number of columns corresponded with the number of samples in a particular group.
-- **Step 2a** The median value of counts for each junction was calculated for each group.
+- **Step 2a** The median value of counts for each junction position was calculated on the grouped files using `datamash`.

 - **Step 1b** Similar to the junction files, the coverage files were grouped according to samples that shared a particular characteristic(Cases vs. Controls, Sex etc).
 This resulted in one large file in which rows were a particular region in chromosome and columns were coverage per sample.
 - **Step 2b** The median value of coverage for each region was calculated on the grouped files using `datamash`.